Ultimate Guide to Semantic SEO

 👉How does it Work

-• Create a model for the landing page you wish to target and collect the top ten words by frequency.
+• Create a model for the landing page you want to target and extract the top 10 words based on frequency.

-• Repeat the process for competitors, obtaining the top 10 high-frequency words in each case.
+• Apply the same process to competitor pages, identifying the top 10 high-frequency words for each competitor.

-• Then compare your landing page to the final superset word and collect the terms that aren’t on your landing page.
+• Compare your landing page’s word set against this final superset and identify the terms missing from your page.

 👉Is Sentiment Analysis a Ranking Factor?

-Googler Bill Slawski was asked the same question.
-This is his answer:
+Googler Bill Slawski was once asked a similar question, and the following was his response:

 “Sentiment is like a flavour, like vanilla or chocolate.
 It does not reflect the potential information gain that an article might bring.